mosmuell/nvim_config/README.md

 # Personal Neovim Config

 This repository contains my personal neovim configuration I use on a daily basis.
-It is based of the [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) and customised to my needs.
+It is based off [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) and customised to my needs.

 All the included plugins are pinned to a version that ensures they are compatible and will not update potentially introducing errors into your config.